Taman Cuepacs: Schools and institutions

 Taman CUEPACS has a primary school, Sekolah Kebangsaan Taman CUEPACS, which serves the locality of surrounding housing estates and students from Kajang and Semenyih.
 Seri Cempaka International School's Cheras branch is also located here.

 Disambiguation

-There is a similarly-named housing area, known as Taman Koperasi CUEPACS, about 8 km further south along the same highway and MRT tracks, and is closer to Kajang town.
+A similarly-named housing area, Taman Koperasi CUEPACS, is located about 8 km further south along the same highway and MRT tracks, and is closer to Kajang town.